 We can all agree that cookies are yummy.
 Cookie monster is not the only creature out there who loves to chow down on a tasty chocolate chip or oatmeal raisin (my favorite are Thin Mints).

-What is not so good, though, is using a cookie-cutter approach to problem solving.
+What is not so good, though, is using a cookie-cutter approach to problem solving and filtration tests.

 In filtration testing and scaling-up to commercial size, it’s important to not “jump to conclusions” that the familiar approach is going to work best.